West Ham United F.C. Under-21s and Academy: Academy history

-Fenton introduced continental ideas to the team, revamping training methods and taking inspiration from higher ranked teams, and even inspiring some.
-Fenton had been impressed greatly by the all conquering Hungarians of the 1950s led by Ferenc Puskás and the Cassettari program and development of the academy were at the core.
+Fenton introduced continental ideas to the team, revamping training methods, and taking inspiration from higher-ranked teams.
+Fenton had been impressed greatly by the all-conquering Hungarians of the 1950s led by Ferenc Puskás, and the Cassettari program and development of the academy were at the core.
 Ernie Gregory said (of the 1950s diet) "We'd usually eaten fish or chicken and toast before then, but Dr. Thomas advised us all to eat steak and rice two hours before kick-off.
 All the other clubs copied us after that".
-However, not all the changes were strictly down to Fenton, Musgrove attributed much of the training regime to Allison, going so far as to state that once the players were at the club (signed by Fenton) they were pretty much Allisons property.
-As well as being a student of the game himself, Fenton encouraged all players to take coaching badges and it's notable that many of his former players went on to coaching and managing roles after they retired.
-The Academy also involved, beyond the routine training and development of the youth and squad, actual tactical discussions between the players.
+However, not all the changes were strictly down to Fenton, Musgrove attributed much of the training regime to Allison, going so far as to state that once the players were at the club (signed by Fenton) they were pretty much Allison's property.
+As well as being a student of the game himself, Fenton encouraged all players to take coaching badges and, notably, many of his former players went on to coaching and managing roles after they retired.
+The academy also involved, beyond the routine training and development of the youth and squad, actual tactical discussions between the players.

-At this time, three players who had come through the West Ham youth development system were seeing some success in the England squad; they were Bobby Moore who debuted in 1962, Geoff Hurst and Martin Peters.
+At this time, three players who had come through the West Ham youth development system were beginning to find success in the England squad; they were Bobby Moore who debuted in 1962, Geoff Hurst and Martin Peters.
 In 1966, these players played a part in England's victory in the World Cup.

 Moore was the most well-known of the three.
 He captained the England squad and was later named by Pelé as the "greatest" of all the defenders he had played against.

-In the World Cup final against West Germany in which England won 4–2, Hurst scored the only hat-trick ever scored at a World Cup final match, and Peters scored the other goal.
-This gave rise to the West Ham supporters' partly tongue-in-cheek terrace chant:
+In the World Cup final against West Germany in which England won 4–2, Hurst scored the first hat-trick ever scored at a World Cup final match, and Peters scored the other goal.
+This gave rise to the West Ham supporters' partly sarcastic terrace chant:

 A bronze statue of these three players (and Everton defender Ray Wilson) holding the Jules Rimet Trophy aloft was erected in 2003 at the junction of Barking Road and Green Street close to Upton Park.

-During the next thirty years West Ham's youth academy produced many professional players.
+During the next thirty years, West Ham's youth academy produced many professional players.
 Notable Academy "graduates" during this time include Frank Lampard Sr. and (later Sir) Trevor Brooking, who both featured in the club's 1975 FA Cup win with a team composed solely of English players; no club since has repeated this accomplishment.

-Since 1973 the Academy has been managed by Tony Carr, himself a "graduate" but whose career was cut short by injury.
+Since 1973 the academy has been managed by Tony Carr, himself a "graduate" but whose career was cut short by injury.

 Paul Ince played his first game for West Ham in 1986, and went on to win more trophies than any other Academy "graduate", albeit with Manchester United.